Design TeamKarine Herman, Jérôme Sigwalt, Olivier Jonchère, Alexandre Plantady

 Budget16.4 M€ of works, including tax

-From the architect.
+Text description provided by the architects.
 The theatre draws inspiration for its materials and style from its immediate surroundings.
 Its monolithic mineral bulk is borrowed from the giant bunker and its rough-hewed shape is borrowed from neighbouring utilitarian designs.
 Concrete is conferred sovereign status as a material.
 It is smooth in parts, chiselled in others.
 Here and there, it is adorned with a floral imprint pattern providing a classical link to the station and to romantic theatres.

 This imprint, inspired by a 17th century French silk textile motif, has been scaled to the size of the building - a simple ornamental feature trans- posed to the relief of the material itself.
 In places, this relief is so deep that it digs into the concrete walls, taking the shape of rosettes.